tavikano/acmeshield/README.md

 ### Installing

-* Make sure to have GoLang installed in your enviroment.
+* Make sure to have Go installed in your enviroment.
 Found at [https://go.dev/doc/install]
 * Make sure to have Git installed on your enviroment.
 Found at [https://git-scm.com/downloads]
 * Make sure to have cURL.
 Found at [https://curl.se]